Kong/kongponents/docs/components/dropdown-menu.md

 # DropdownMenu

-**KDropdownMenu** is a button (or any slotted content) that is clicked to trigger a popover containing menu items beneath it.
+**KDropdownMenu** is a button (or any slotted content) that is clicked to trigger a menu popover beneath it.

-HOW DOES THIS DIFFER FROM KSELECT

 <div>
   <KDropdownMenu
     class="more-actions-dropdown"
     :kpop-attributes="{
-      placement: 'bottomEnd',
       popoverClasses: 'mt-5 more-actions-popover',
       width: '150'
     }"